 While there are lots of factors that you can look at to reduce in-transit damage, such as your material handling procedures, how products are stored, or the mode of transportation, it all starts with your protective packaging.
 If your product is adequately protected, then you’ll have a significant reduction in damage due to any of the other elements you’re considering as likely culprits.

-If your products are frequently being damaged before they get to your customers, then an engineered packaging solution may be your best option to mitigate that damage before it can occur.
+If your products are frequently being damaged before they get to your customers, then an integrated packaging solution may be your best option to mitigate that damage before it can occur.

 The idea is to find that packaging sweet spot where your packaging is the most efficient and effective, at the minimum packaging cost possible.
 The right packaging solution for your products will also consider those other factors that affect in-transit damage, such as product storage, material handling procedures, and mode of transportation.